-- The Host device that will embed the TOE and will be needed to run the TOE in order to stimulate the TOE Security Functionality (TSF). - The Serial Peripheral Interface (SPI) Bus for communication between the Host device and the TOE.
+- a) The Host device that will embed the TOE and will be needed to run the TOE in order to stimulate the TSF; - b) SPI Bus for the communication between the Host device and the TOE.

-The Security Target assumes that all components (hardware or software) of the Host device are appropriately protected in the TOE security environment.
+The ST assumes that all components (Hardware or Software) of the Host Device are appropriately protected in the TOE security environment.